Skip to main content

-Here’s a quick, step-by-step way for the merchant to check the browser console for the “enable billing” error on the Store Locator page:
+Here’s a quick, step-by-step way for the merchant to check the browser console for the “errors related to the google maps api” error on the Store Locator page:

 “Geocoding Service: You must enable Billing on the Google Cloud Project …” (and may include links).